Developer Reactions to Protestware in Open Source Software: The cases of color.js and es5.ext: Empirical Results

-As shown in Fig \ref{fig:repu_right}, the topic highlights the different focuses and concerns developers have when discussing protestware, particularly in terms of reputation and rights and ethics, the detailed categories are as follows:
+\end{itemize} \end{itemize} \paragraph{\ul{\textbf{Topics of Discussion (RQ2b)}}} \revise{The second dimension, as shown in Fig \ref{fig:overviewOpinions} is a taxonomy of the topics discussed in relation to protestware.} As shown in Fig \ref{fig:repu_right}, the topic highlights the different focuses and concerns developers have when discussing protestware, particularly in terms of reputation and rights and ethics, the detailed categories are as follows:

 \begin{itemize} \item \textbf{Rights and Ethics} \begin{itemize} \item \textit{Legal (8\%).} The post owner expresses the legal implications of the protestware, for example ``He's using a MIT license, which grants the right for people to use his work commercially, for free.'' \item \textit{Moral (19\%).} The post owner expresses ethical considerations and consequences of the protestware, for example ``There are 44 contributors to this project, it is their code, not his.'' \item \textit{OSS Philosophy (15\%).} The post expresses views that are related to the ethical philosophy behind open source software, for example ``Also known as ``contribute back to the community or pay up'' :laughing: '' \item \textit{None (58\%).} The post does not express any rights or ethical considerations regarding the protestware, for example ``github and npm are two different things - you can publish to npm without ever pushing the code to github'' \end{itemize} \end{itemize}